airwallex/airwallex-payment-android/GUIDE.md

 ```

 ### Create PaymentMethod
 Customize the usage of card creation.
-You can enter a credit card number, expiration time and cvc to create a payment method.
-You need to pass in a `paymentIntent` and `ClientSecretProvider` object.
+The shopper can enter a credit card number, expiration time and cvc to create a payment method.
+The merchant needs to pass in a `paymentIntent` and `ClientSecretProvider` object.
 ```kotlin
     private val clientSecretProvider by lazy {
         ExampleClientSecretProvider()